 Gina Kuperberg and Kristina Fanucci present a poster titled "Events along the garden path: A reduced N400 and P600 in semantically reversible discourse", Hugh Rabagliati gives a talk titled "Language processing in schizophrenia: Top-down and bottom-up effects" and Gina Kuperberg gives a talk titled "Predicting Meaning: What the Brain tells us about the Architecture of Language Comprehension" at the 26th Annual CUNY conference on Human Sentence Processing, Columbia, South Carolina.

-Gina Kuperberg gives a talk entitled "The Cognitive Neuroscience of language comprehension" at Haskins Laboratories, Yale University.
+Gina gives a talk entitled "The Cognitive Neuroscience of language comprehension" at Haskins Laboratories, Yale University.

-Congratulations to Neil Cohn who is the Winner of the Robert J. Glushko Dissertation Prize from the Society of Cognitive Science, 2013.
+Congratulations to Neil Cohn whose PhD dissertation in our lab won the Robert J. Glushko Dissertation Prize from the Society of Cognitive Science, 2013.

 Congratulations to Kirsten Weber who has had her paper "The suppression of repetition enhancement: A review of fMRI studies" accepted to Neuropsychologia.
 The work was done in collaboration with her colleagues at the Donders Institute: Katrien Segaert*, Kirsten Weber*, Floris de Lange, Karl Magnus Petersson and Peter Hagoort.